kevink1103/Balance_Updater/README.md

 ```
 SHEET_URL=https://docs.google.com/spreadsheets/d/13vUOOTjdfrRM_EvLPatbKGKSQlL0w5Z2yUJ2o3Jdeyg/edit#gid=0
+START_CELL=A1

 BITHUMB_CONNECT_KEY=a41a7e553de1adc161f9fa1e3faf1e4e
 BITHUMB_SECRET_KEY=1de7e77d93a8e31951763b7087d7db9a
 ```

 - SHEET_URL : an url to your Google Sheet (make and open a sheet and copy & paste the link here)
+- START_CELL : a cell to start putting the updated data (should be the most top-left cell)
 - BITHUMB_CONNECT_KEY, BITHUMB_SECRET_KEY : get these from Bithumb website API section

 ### Step 3 - Install Dependencies and Run!